bensheldon/good_job/README.md

     end
     ```

-_To view finished (successful) and discarded (failed) jobs on the Dashboard, GoodJob must be configured to preserve job records.
+_To view finished jobs (succeeded and discarded) on the Dashboard, GoodJob must be configured to preserve job records.
 Preservation is enabled by default._

 **Troubleshooting the Dashboard:** Some applications are unable to autoload the Goodjob Engine.
 To work around this, explicitly require the Engine at the top of your `config/application.rb` file, immediately after Rails is required and before Bundler requires the Rails' groups.